SwordKnight6216/dataprofile/sample_reports/titanic/report_titanic.md

-This following report is created by gordonchen on Saturday, Apr 04, 2020
+This following report is created by Gordon Chen on Saturday, Apr 04, 2020